lcleigh/music_library_database_app/README.md

 1. I cloned the project from [this repo](https://github.com/makersacademy/web-applications/tree/main/resources "link to repo").

-2. Creat a database.
-I already had one called music_library so I called this music_library_2.
+2. Create a database.
+The database music_library already existed so I skipped this bit.
+The test database music_library_test has also been created.

 ```
-createdb music_library_2
+createdb music_library
 ```
 3. To setup the program:
 ```